nhnpro/floop/README.md

 Transitions of the same refresh periodicity are synchronized.

 [TransitionGroup] controls transitions.
-They can be resumed, reversed, time shifted, paused, restarted, canceled, etc.
+They can be resumed, reversed, time shifted, paused, restarted or canceled.
 [transitionOf] retrieves values.
 [transitionEval] receives an evaluate function as parameter.
 It cannot be used inside build methods.
-Provide a `key` parameter to be able to reference them with [transitionOf] from inside build methods.
+Provide a `key` parameter to be able to reference them from inside build methods (using [transitionOf]).
 [TransitionsConfig] to set default parameters.

 ## <a name="special">Special Considerations</a>